 Then Dad died.
 Dad told me once that he would die young.
 He said all the men in his family died young, so he would too.
 And then he did.
 He was right.
-I have also believed my whole life that I will die young, so it must be true just like it was true for Dad.
+I have also believed my whole life that I will die young, and I’ve always kind of viewed myself as my father’s son, even though I’m a woman.
+Therefor, it must be true for me just like it was true for Dad.

 I’ve never been much for fear.
 At least not in the safety of a house.
 I’m not one to get afraid at night or afraid of being alone in a house.
 But after moving into this room, I became terrified at night.
 I couldn’t sleep.
 Every single noise was a person breaking into the house wanting to kill me and my mom.
 Every night I would be in a panic state of fear until 4 or 5 in the morning when I would finally pass out from over exhaustion.
 I didn’t understand it.
 It was so unusual for me.
 It lasted for 2 months.
 Then finally I decided maybe it was because this room was at the front of the house where there were more noises, perhaps if I slept in a room in the back of the house it would be quieter.